JaimeStill/modern-auth/standards/oauth.md

 The only difference between native forms and teh **Local login and registration** OAuth mode is that with the latter you delegate the login and registration process to an OAuth server rather than writing everything by hand.
 Additionally, since you control the OAuth server and your application, it would be odd to ask the user to "authorize" your application.
 Therefore, this mode does not include the permission grant screens.

-How does this work in practice?
+The workflow for this mode looks like:

 1. A user visits and wants to sign up and manage their ToDos.